 Flor de Luna, the distillery run by women creators of the XILA liqueur

 It all started a summer when Hillhamm Salome, 19, decided to take a bartending course.
 From there the idea was born to create XILA, the mezcal liqueur of chile ancho.
-Its distillery, Flor de Luna, under the concept of boutique distillery is located in Mexico City and was founded in 2015.
+Flor de Luna, the distillery, started in 2015 and goes under the concept of boutique distillery.

-Salome started creating infusions in his apartment.
-She says that she was always interested in the process of creating spirits such as vodka, rum, tequila, mezcal.
-Pursuing his curiosity, Salome learned the sides of Edgar Villanueva, from the Edgar Villanueva distillery in Guadalajara.
+Salome started creating infusions in her apartment as she always found interest in the spirits creation process, for vodka, rum, tequila, mezcal.
+So, in pursuing her curiosity, Salome learned besides Edgar Villanueva, from the Edgar Villanueva distillery in Guadalajara.
 The rest, she learned with books, readings, and of course trial and error.

 XILA made it to the SIP Awards.
-Its participation in the 2016 edition of the International Spirits Competition earned him a gold medal.
-This boosted his confidence to produce much more XILA liquor and start distributing in Mexico.
+Its participation in the 2016 edition of the International Spirits Competition earned it a gold medal.
+This boosted her confidence to produce much more XILA liquor and start distributing in Mexico.

 In addition to XILA 7 notes agave liqueur, Flor de Luna also produces a lavender liqueur and a lychee liqueur, as well as four bitters: Fourth Season, Café de Olla, Xila and Tea Mix.